Skip to main content

 Ask Permission Requirement

 Some tools may be expensive to run or have destructive effects.
 For these tools, you may want to get approval from an external system or directly from the user.
-The following agent firstly asks the user before it runs the remove_data or the get_data tool.
+The following agent first asks the user before it runs the remove_data or the get_data tool.

 RequirementAgent(